benbhansen-stats/propertee/cran-comments.md

-This release addresses some "Additional Issues" with our initial release.
+This is a patch release for fixing a bug.

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Josh Errickson <jerrick@umich.edu>'

-Days since last update: 4
+Days since last update: 30

-- This is a quick release to address the "Additional Issues" failures.
+- This is a patch release to fix a bug.